jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 <!--may update image to gray and red cartoon characters-->
 <!--need to buy copyright or remake image-->

-Mental healthcare services are often not available when we need them most.
+Mental healthcare services are often not **available** when we need them most.
 For example, in metropolitan Madison, WI, where I live, many well-regarded psychologists seem to rarely accept new patients, and others have wait lists that can delay a first visit for months.

 ---

 /calendar.png

 Furthermore, models for traditional mental healthcare still often revolve around weekly, monthly, or even less frequent appointments.
-But, of course, our mental health needs aren't limited this these sparse appointment schedules.
+But, of course, our mental health needs aren't limited this these sparse, pre-schedules appointments.
 Crises, stressors, strong drug cravings, and even drug relapses can occur and require support at any time.

 ## Disruptive Innovation in Mental Healthcare